nitin-787/uni-notes/README.md

 With UNI-Share, you can easily share notes, assignments, tutorials, notices, and more with your fellow students.
 The app supports a wide range of file formats, including PDF, Word documents and audio files, so you can share whatever resources you have on hand.

-One of the key features of UNI-Share is the ability to notify all students at your institute whenever a new media content is uploaded.
+One of the key feature of UNI-Share is the ability to notify all students at your institute whenever a new media content is uploaded.
 This ensures that everyone stays up-to-date with the latest resources and materials, and helps to foster a sense of community among students.

 In addition to sharing resources with the entire institute, you can also use UNI-Share to have private chats with other students.
 This allows you to discuss and collaborate on projects and assignments in real-time, and provides a convenient way to stay connected with your peers.